 - To provide opportunities for pupils to develop leadership skills through a variety of inspiring, challenging and valued projects which impact positively on learning, teaching and well-being for both pupils and staff at St. John’s and King Richard Schools School.

 - To prepare pupils for Higher Education and for achieving personal and professional excellence in life after formal education.

 Wider Pupil Leadership Opportunities on offer

-- Pupil Leadership: every pupil at KRS and SJS is entitled to have their voice heard.
+- Pupil Leadership: every pupil at KRS is entitled to have their voice heard.
 The whole pupil body will be responsible for electing representatives, using this channel to raise areas for discussion and for hearing, and abiding by, the outcomes.
 The PLT provides a forum where representatives from all year groups raise, discuss and propose resolutions about issues which are important to the pupils they represent.
 The process of electing representatives, drawing up agendas and convening meetings will model good democratic practice.
 PLT meetings will provide opportunities for pupils to take on leadership roles.
 PLT representatives are responsible for gathering information from the pupils they represent and for feeding back after meetings.
 The PLT has the right to initiate meetings with or invite advisors (staff or pupil groups) to meetings.

 - Pupil Co- Creators: pupils, in a selection of subject areas and tutor groups co-plan lessons or learning strategies with teachers.
 When am I at my best?
 Lesson planning: What shall we keep from our last unit?
 Feedback on new assessment: What could be better?
 How can we do this?

 - Pupil Researchers: pupils, after careful selection and training in certain subject areas, research a topic that impacts the school community e.g. e-safety.
 Qualitative and quantities research methods must be ethical and accurate representations.
 Research findings may be fed back to SLT, departments, Governors plus relevant staff and pupils, as appropriate.